digital-land/pipeline-internal-api/README.md

 You can run the API locally by running either `make compose-up` or `docker compose up -d --build`.

 The docker compose setup runs the S3 locally using Localstack as well as the API.
-An S3 bucket called local-collection-data is created and seeded with example issue log data.
+An S3 bucket called local-collection-data is created and seeded with example files in the collection-data directory.

 ## Swagger UI